 3. Find Out About a New Holiday

-Kids love finding out about new and different holidays (see my list of over 100 fun holidays you can celebrate with kids).
+Kids love finding out about new and different holidays.
 Discover what holidays are important or unique to the culture you’re exploring together.

 What kind of festivities are traditionally held for the holiday?
 Is there special food, music, decorations, etc.?